ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 local inTrigger = false
 ```

-Create the above variables.
+Each VIP status is added to the `vipStatuses` table to make it easier show or hide in the UI the highest status the player has purchased.

 ```lua
 local vipStatuses = { VIP_BRONZE_STATUS, VIP_SILVER_STATUS, VIP_GOLD_STATUS }
 ```

-Each VIP status is added to the `vipStatuses` table to make it easier show or hide in the UI the highest status the player has purchased.

 #### Create CloseUI Function

+This function will be called when the `clickedEvent` for `VIP_SHOP_BUTTON` is fired, and when the player leaves the `VIP_SHOP_TRIGGER` volume.

 ```lua
 local function CloseUI()